Time for Inclusive Education: Impact

-The group's work and high-profile campaigning has led to a national debate in Scotland around the issue of LGBT inclusion in the education sector.
+The group's work and high-profile campaigning led to a national debate in Scotland around the issue of LGBT inclusion in the education sector.
 Commentators have referred to the situation as "Scotland's new Section 28 culture war".

 In 2016, following the unanimous passing of a motion in favour of TIE at the SNP's conference, Nicola Sturgeon announced proposals to train teachers on equality issues in an effort to tackle homophobia in schools - in what the SNP described as a "leap forward" for LGBT equality.
 However, TIE argued that this "does not go far enough" as Sturgeon's proposals were not reflective of the expectations of the SNP membership.
 Commentators also noted that there was no specific commitment to funding for the training proposals, with leader of the Scottish Liberal Democrats Willie Rennie agreeing with TIE in arguing that the SNP should go further than their pledge.
 Following the launch of their election manifesto, the party committed to working with TIE.

 Co-convener of the Scottish Green Party, Patrick Harvie, claimed that TIE has "been a really important new voice in the landscape of people campaigning on these issues" and outlined that "during the next session of the Scottish Parliament we have to see real progress.
 We wouldn’t even be in that position, of understanding how that progress had to happen, if it hadn’t been for the TIE campaign getting the ball rolling.
 It really is inspiring, the work they have done."
-He stated that he, along with other members of the next Scottish parliament, would hold the SNP to account on their commitment to adopt TIE's proposals for LGBT inclusive education.
+He stated that Members of the Scottish Parliament, would hold the SNP to account on their commitment to adopt TIE's proposals for LGBT inclusive education.

 In March 2016, during a leaders debate which focused on LGBT issues, all Scottish party leaders gave their support for LGBT inclusive education, with former leader of the Scottish Labour Party Kezia Dugdale stating: "Teachers aren't given enough time outside of the classroom to train on these issues.
 We've got to give them the confidence to teach LGBT issues."

 In April 2017, during a parliamentary debate on the campaign, MSPs from all parties praised founders Jordan Daly and Liam Stevenson for their style of campaigning, citing the pair's "steely determination" and "radical edge" as indicative of the campaign's success.

+In July 2025, during a long read interview with The Herald newspaper, Daly and Stevenson reflected on their campaign to recognise the tenth anniversary of TIE.
+Discussing the impact of their work, Daly noted that as a result of their campaigning “there is now a willingness, across education, to discuss and address homophobia in schools with confidence, and there is an understanding that this is about ensuring all pupils and families are included at school.”

+The pair also addressed the culture war around minority rights in the UK and Anti-LGBTQ curriculum laws in the United States in the interview, explaining that “rhetoric imported from US culture wars is here too, especially online, and it is utterly detached from the reality in schools.”